red-list-ecosystem/typology-web-update-content/README.md

 git push
 ```

-### Export from Markdown
+### Export to word document

-In order to export the contents of the website in a word (or pdf, or ...) document we first bundle all markdown documents into a single file, and place the appropriate images in the right place.
-Then we can use `pandoc`.
+In some occasions we needed to consolidate the current version of the content from the database into a word document for editing.

+For this, we first bundle all markdown documents from the local copy of the repo into a single file, and place the appropriate images in the right place.
+Then we can use `pandoc` to export the contents in a word (or pdf, or ...) document.

 We will use this directory for the output